-The area encompassing Seattle Millionaire's Row Historic District includes the property in the Capitol Hill Unrecorded Addition.
-Several early plat maps are included later in this document.
-In these maps, the original Capitol Hill Unrecorded plats are those fronting 14th Avenue East, with the owners' names written in.
-Since this area of the street was "unrecorded", the owners' names were the mechanism for identifying the property in those days.
+The area encompassing Seattle Millionaire's Row Historic District includes all the property in the Capitol Hill Unrecorded Addition that is associated with the first development of homes facing 14th Ave.
+These parcels are those fronting 14th Avenue East, and were identified on early plat maps with the owners' names written in.